-Since January 1, 2020, the REIT has been internally managed, unincorporated, open-ended real estate investment trust that was formed primarily to own income-producing automotive dealership properties in Canada.
-As at the date of this MD&A, the REIT owns a portfolio of 64 income-producing commercial properties.
+The REIT is an unincorporated, open-ended real estate investment trust that was formed primarily to own income-producing automotive dealership properties in Canada.
+As at the date of this MD&A, the REIT owns a portfolio of 64 income-producing commercial properties, and one development property.
 The properties are located in metropolitan areas across British Columbia, Alberta, Saskatchewan, Manitoba, Ontario and Quebec, totaling approximately 2.4 million square feet of gross leasable area ("GLA").
+The REIT has been internally managed since January 1, 2020.